What Is Western Music

 Another recording artist with western material is Garth Brooks, the top selling country music artist of all time.
 Brooks is credited for exposing the world to LaDoux with the song lyrics, "a worn out tape of Chris LaDoux."
-Brooks has included a western song on all of his albums, the best known being “Wolves” written by western singer-songwriter Stephanie Davis.
+Brooks has included at least one western song on each of his albums, the best known being “Wolves” written by western singer-songwriter Stephanie Davis.
 Other western songs Brooks has recorded include "The Cowboy Song," "Cowboy Bill," and "Cowboys and Angels."
 Even Elvis recorded some western music.
 In 1968 RCA issued the album Elvis Singing Flaming Star which also included “Yellow Rose of Texas.”
 The album cover has Elvis sporting a cowboy hat and is in this author's collection.